Portland school board vacancies draw 12 candidates for June election

-The race to join Portland School District’s nine-person Board of Education has begun.
+The races to fill three seats on Portland Public School’s nine-person Board of Education have drawn 12 candidates.

-Twelve candidates have filed petitions to appear on the June 14 ballot, with seven people competing for the district’s two open at-large seats and five for the District 5 vacancy.
-The City Clerk had yet to formally approve three candidates who filed petitions shortly before the deadline Monday.
+Seven of the candidates who have filed petitions to appear on the June 14 ballot are running for the district’s two open at-large seats.
+The other five are vying for the District 5 vacancy.
+The city clerk had yet to formally approve three candidates who filed petitions shortly before the deadline Monday.

 Portland school board elections usually take place in November.
 But after the departure of three school board members last fall, the seats were added to the city’s regularly scheduled June election.

 Two former at-large board members, Anna Trevorrow and Roberto Rodriguez, left the school board after winning City Council seats in November.
-Former District 5 school board member, Jeff Irish, left his post in October.
+Former District 5 school board member, Jeff Irish, resigned in October.

-Candidates elected in June will finish the terms of those who departed.
-Rather than serving full three-year terms, the candidates elected to the two at-large seats will serve for six months, until Nov.
-2022.
-The candidate chosen to represent District 5 will serve until that term expires in Nov.
-2023.
+Candidates elected in June will finish the terms of those who departed rather than serving full three-year terms.
+The candidates elected to the two at-large seats will serve until November 2022 and the District 5 winner will serve until November 2023.

-As of Monday afternoon, five people — Sarah Lentz, Richard Ward, Benjamin Grant, Stephanie Albert and Amber Schertz — had qualified to run for the at-large seats.
-Two people — Stacey Hang and Kimberly Mancini — had turned in their papers but had not yet been certified.
+As of Monday afternoon, Sarah Lentz, Richard Ward, Benjamin Grant, Stephanie Albert and Amber Schertz had qualified to run for the at-large seats.
+Stacey Hang and Kimberly Mancini had turned in their papers but had not yet been certified.
 At-large candidates must get at least 300 signatures from community members in support of their candidacy to qualify.

-For the District 5 seat, four people — Barbara Goglin, Sarah Brydon, Joshua Haefele and Lou A. Viola — had been cleared to run and one — Elizabeth Capone-Newton — was waiting to be approved.
+For the District 5 seat, Barbara Goglin, Sarah Brydon, Joshua Haefele and Lou A. Viola had been cleared to run.
+Elizabeth Capone-Newton was waiting to be approved.
 Those competing for District 5, representing North Deering, Deering Center and Riverton, must get at least 75 signatures in support of their candidacy.

 Portland chooses its school board members through ranked-choice voting.
-The system requires candidates with gather more than 450 percent of the cotes to be declared the winner.
+The system requires candidates who receive more than 50 percent of the votes to be declared the winner.
 Voters rank candidates by preference so that instant runoffs can he held if no candidate tops 50 percent in the initial count.

-In races when when candidates are vying for a single position and no gets an outright majority in the first round, the candidate that is in last place is knocked off the ballot.
+In races where candidates are vying for a single position and no one gets an outright majority in the first round, the candidate that is in last place is knocked off the ballot.
 His or her ballots are then redistributed based on the second choices.
 The process continues until someone wins more than 50 percent of the vote.

 But because there are two open at-large seats, the candidates for those seats will be chosen through a different ranked-choice voting process called multiple pass instant runoff voting.
 There will effectively be two separate runoff elections, a process that some say can limit the ability of minority voting blocs to gain representation.

-Under Portland’s rules, this is how the process works when there are multiple open seats: Voters again cast their ballots ranking each candidate in order of preference and the same runoff process is used to determine the first winner.
+Under Portland’s rules, when there are multiple open seats voters cast their ballots ranking each candidate in order of preference and the same runoff process is used to determine the first winner.
 However, after the first seat is filled, the winning candidate also gets removed from the ballots and that person’s votes are then redistributed.

 The city is considering changing the voting system in cases where candidates are competing for multiple seats to proportional ranked-choice voting.
 Rather than requiring one candidate to win more than 50 percent of the vote, proportional ranked-choice allows multiple candidates to win smaller shares of the total based on the number of available seats and the number of candidates.